Skip to content

 https://f.hubspotusercontent20.net/hubfs/20517373/3D%20printed%20metal%20gear%20parts-1.webp

-Why Use 3D Metal Printing Prototyping for Manufacturing?
+Why Use 3D Metal Printing Prototyping in Additive Manufacturing?

 Prototyping allows you to test the feelfunctionlook, and durability of a designed component before sending it for manufacturing.
 This test run removes risk from your investment and increases end-customer satisfaction.

 Today, there are more ways than ever to prototype a metal component.
-Since they all have their positives, let’s look at each prototyping method and how it compares with additive manufacturing (aka 3D printing) prototyping.
+Since they all have their positives, let’s look at each prototyping method and discuss how prototyping is an effective additive manufacturing (also known as 3D printing) method.

-There are many ways of developing a metal prototype, including:
+There are many ways of developing a metal prototype.
+We’ll dive into these five popular methods below.

 • 3D printing